Featured Refrigeration Monitoring

 • Mandatory automatic leak detection systems (ALDS) for new and existing systems with a full charge of 1500+ lbs. of an HFC refrigerant or a substitute with a GWP > 53

-• Starting 1st January 2028, mandatory use of reclaimed refrigerant for servicing HFC systems
+• Starting 1st January 2028, the mandatory use of reclaimed refrigerant for servicing HFC systems

 • Starting 1st January 2025, disposable cylinders must be sent to the reclaimer to remove the refrigerant heel.